Supplement to Otto Neurath

 The pictograms of the Vienna Method of Picture Statistics, later in the internationalist phase, in exile, relabeled ISOTYPE (International System Of TYpogra phic Picture Education) method, expressed the modernist ideals of minimalism, functionalism, of design, with the factuality, universality and neutrality, relative autonomy and stability, of the visual with respect to interpretation and cultural references.
 It had an abstracted, simplified, elemental and Gestalt-like conventional quality intended to convey a concept through the constructed representation of a typical individual—also similar to Bauhaus ‘essential types’, a graphic product of the same German intellectual culture of typology which included taxonomy, morphology, physiognomics (discussed by Neurath in 1921), eugenics and Hempel and Oppenheim's logical analysis of types (Hempel and Oppenheim 1936).
 The resulting symbol was both an index and an icon, in Peirce's semiotics, adopted by Neurath's American intellectual ally and encyclopedia co-editor, Charles Morris (Lupton 1986).
 Morris offered an American-inspired general theory of signs, which synthesized the formal accounts by Leibniz, Frege, Russell and Carnap, with naturalistic and pragmatist accounts of knowledge, language, communication and social behavior by William James, Charles Peirce and George Herbert Mead.

 Like the political context, a broader context of modernist ideas, projects, practitioners and institutions straddles the boundary between art and philosophy, education and politics, theory and practice, individual and social.
-In 1929 Philip Frank's brother the architect Josef Frank gave a talk to the Verein Ernst Mach, ‘Modern world conception and architecture’.
+In 1929 the architect Josef Frank (brother of physicist and fellow Circle member Philip Frank) gave a talk to the Verein Ernst Mach, ‘Modern world conception and architecture’.
 Frank became the chief architect for the Austrian model housing estate (Werkbundsiedlung) and even design Neurath's Social and Economic Museum when it moved to the ground floor of the New Town Hall.
 Frank compartmentalized the space into areas where charts were displayed together around one topic and people were brought together to discuss them (Neurath M. 1974, 142).
 Carnap, Feigl and Neurath gave lectures at the Bauhaus School in Dessau.
 Franz Roh, author of Post-Expressionism (1925), was a close friend of Carnap from their student days in Jena and intellectual motor of the modernist Neue Sachlichkeit (New Objectivity or Factuality) movement.
 The anti-metaphysical, formal, constructive, and pragmatic character of logical empiricist works resonated with the constructive, reformist, anti-ornamental, functional and international aesthetics of modernism (Galison 1990, Galison 1996, Dhams 2004, and for a less mechanical and foundationalist reading of the modernist connection, Potochnik and Yap 2006).

 Neurath lectured on 27 May 1929 with the talk ‘Pictorial statistics and the Present’ and 9 June 1930 with ‘History and economy; two lectures’.
 Carnap lectured during the third week of October 1929 with ‘Science and Life’, ‘Task and content of science’, ‘The logical construction of the world’, and ‘The four-dimensional world of modern physics’ (Dahms 2004, 362-6).
 Carnap told his audience ‘I work in science, and you in visible forms; the two are only different sides of a single life’ (Galison, 1990, 710).
 Frank became a founding member of the Congrès Internationale d'Architecture Moderne started at La Sarraz, Switzerland, in 1928, chaired by Cornelius van Eesteren, city planner in Amsterdam.
 The CIAM's philosophy became analytical, analysis through survey preceded synthesis in design.
 The Netherlands became the main destination for immigration of German architects, especially modernists associated to the New Objectivity and Bauhaus movements.
-The CIAM invited Neurath to become member and to participate at their fourth congress, in 1933, between Marseille and Athens, where an exhibition was held on ‘The Functional City’ to speak on the Vienna Method of picture language: ‘the problems of urbanism are fundamentally problems of social order.
+The CIAM invited Neurath to become a member and to participate at their fourth congress, in 1933, between Marseille and Athens, where an exhibition was held on ‘The Functional City’ to speak on the Vienna Method of picture language: ‘the problems of urbanism are fundamentally problems of social order.
 But those are better represented in the form of schemes of visual statistics than in the form of geographic maps.’
-(Neurath 1933, 1154, quoted in Faludi 406).
+(Neurath 1933, 1154, quoted in Faludi 406; Vossoughian 2008; Burke et al. 2014).
 Inseparable from the cognitive theory of visual language was a pluralist, anti-foundational theory of knowledge and planning: Experts and planners, with analyses, arguments and calculations can only put forth (incommensurable) alternative possibilities, patterns or solutions but reach no definite unique conclusion, which requires a ‘preparedness to act’, ‘making a decision of performing an action’ based on a ‘path of life’ and attitude.

 With Morris as co-editor of the International Encyclopedia for Unified Science, Neurath felt encouraged to plan for a visual Thesaurus (an extension of children's education and the Enlightenment Encyclopedic tradition he discussed with Einstein).
 Morris contributed an essay ‘Foundations of the Theory of Signs’ (Morris 1938) as a framework for understanding the intersubjectivity of scientific language and knowledge, with a reference to iconic signs, although without an explicit reference to Neurath's Isotype.
 He would mention Neurath's plan of the visual thesaurus in Isotype language in his personal account of the Encyclopedia (Morris 1960, also in Neurath 1973, 67).